lop-Louis/northbook/docs/runbooks/index.md

 refresh_after_days: 60
 status: live
 audience: Maintainers looking for operational to-do checklists
-tone: Plainspoken, candid, energetic
+tone: 'Plainspoken, candid, energetic'
 narrative_goal: Point to the tactical runbooks kept out of guidance sections
-primary_action: Pick the runbook that matches your scenario and execute it
+primary_action: Use this index to pick the runbook that fits your scenario.
 ---

 # Runbooks

+<a href="#top" data-primary-action>Use this index to pick the runbook that fits your scenario.</a>

 All runbooks follow the [Governance Policy](../governance.md); keep identifiers sanitized when you adapt them.

-> **Primary action:** Pick the runbook that matches your scenario and execute it.

 - [20-minute handover drill](./handover-20-min.md)
 - [Community meeting pack](./community-pack.md)